Compress video for Instagram.

 Tips for Maximizing Instagram Video Quality After Compression

-To ensure your video looks as good as possible both after SquishVideo's compression and after Instagram's automatic re-compression, follow these best practices.
+To ensure your video looks as good as possible both after VidCrush's compression and after Instagram's automatic re-compression, follow these best practices.
 First, start with the highest-quality source video available.
 If you're recording with a phone, use the highest resolution and frame rate your device supports.
 For DSLR or camera footage, shoot at least 1080p.
 For screen recordings or animations, render at 1080p or higher.
-Second, avoid pre-compressing your video before uploading to SquishVideo.
-Many creators make the mistake of compressing with another tool first, then compressing again with SquishVideo—this double-compression severely degrades quality.
-Let SquishVideo handle all compression in a single pass.
+Second, avoid pre-compressing your video before uploading to VidCrush.
+Many creators make the mistake of compressing with another tool first, then compressing again with VidCrush—this double-compression severely degrades quality.
+Let VidCrush handle all compression in a single pass.
 Third, ensure your source video has good lighting and clear audio.
 Instagram's compression preserves quality better when the source material has good color information and minimal noise.
 Fourth, match your aspect ratio to your content type before uploading—don't upload a 16:9 video as a Reel and hope Instagram crops it correctly.
-SquishVideo ensures proper aspect ratios automatically.
+VidCrush ensures proper aspect ratios automatically.

 Instagram Algorithm and Video Quality Relationship